WIN WITH MACKENZIE Your chance to WIN an Atlas Fishing jacket Worth £549 - ENTER NOW

 MAKE SOME NOISE VIA SOCIAL MEDIA

 However you get involved this July in helping our rivers, we want you to shout about it.
-Please post all your photos and videos on Facebook and Instagram using #SportfishRiversMonth so we can make a collective noise.
+Please post all your photos and videos on Facebook, Instagram, YouTube and TikTok using #SportfishRiversMonth so we can make a collective noise.

 In August the Sportfish team will look through all posts with #SportfishRiversMonth and award prizes for what we feel are the best entries: